 Soil sulfur lowers the PH of soil, making it more acidic.
 This promotes activity and the development of vital enzymes in root growth and seed production.
 It also helps in chlorophyll formation

-These ingredients are used in the mixing and blending process of our products, although again, some of them have repelling properties.
-Many are natural preservatives, rather than artificial chemicals, to prolong the effectiveness of the more potent repelling ingredients.
+These ingredients are used in the mixing and blending process of our products.
+Many are natural preservatives, rather than artificial chemicals, and serve to prolong the effectiveness of our products.
 Others also affect the Ph of the mixtures, stabilizing them.
 Some change the consistency of the mixtures, making them superior topical repellents. or granular repellents. that work under the widest range of conditions.

 Fuller's Earth Clay